stride3d/stride-docs/en/manual/scenes/entities/index.md

 TODO: IMAGE

-## Add an entity in code
+## Entities in code

-Entities can be created at runtime or instantiated from a prefab.
+Entities can be instantiated from a prefab, or created at runtime from scratch like so:

 ```csharp
 // Create a blank entity